nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Instructions for use
 #### General formatting conventions
-* Text in [blue](#about-the-developer-guide) are hyperlinks that direct you to the relevant section of the page or to other websites.
+* Text in [blue](#about-the-developer-guide) are hyperlinks that direct you to the relevant section of the page or other websites.
-* Text in **bold** are used to emphasize important details to look out for or to distinguish headers from the rest of the text.
+* Text in **bold** is used to emphasize important details to look out for or to distinguish headers from the rest of the text.
-* Text in `code snippets such as this` are used to show inputs and their format.
+* Text in `code snippets such as this` is used to show inputs and their format.

 <div markdown="block" class="alert alert-block alert-success">